Dyslexia assessment & ADHD assessment

 Yes, we can diagnostically assess those aged 8 and older for dyslexia.

-Your diagnostic assessment report will be authored by a highly qualified Specialist Assessor with a valid Assessment Practising Certificate (APC) and full registration with SASC and the British Psychological Society.
+Your diagnostic assessment report will be authored by a fully qualified Specialist Assessor with a valid Assessment Practising Certificate (APC) and full registration with SASC and the British Psychological Society.

 What happens next if my child receives a diagnosis of dyslexia?

 Dyslexia can be classified as a disability under the terms of the Disability Discrimination Act 1995 and the Special Educational Needs and Disability Order (Northern Ireland) 2005.
-Subsequently, you may wish to inform your child's school that they have been diagnosed as dyslexic.
+Therefore, you may decide to inform your child's school that they have been diagnosed with dyslexia.

 Schools do their best, with the resources that they have, to ensure that a child with dyslexia is not placed at a substantial disadvantage compared to a child that does not have dyslexia.

 Ultimately, it is down to the Principal and/or SENCo of your child's school (if you decide to inform them of your child's dyslexia, of course) to decide what steps they need to take to support your child.
-The Principal and/or SENCo may decide that the school is capable of meeting your child’s dyslexic needs without any external support or they may wish to apply to the Education Authority for advice, guidance and training or even a short period of intensive intervention for your child.
+The Principal and/or SENCo may decide that the school can meet your child’s dyslexic needs without any external support or they may wish to ask the Education Authority for some support.

 Many children with dyslexia receive access arrangements in tests and examinations (e.g. extra time) such as the SEAG Entrance Assessment, GCSEs and A Levels.

-Looking further down the line, a diagnosis of dyslexia entitles a person to apply for the Disabled Students’ Allowance at university; it even entitles a person to apply for access arrangements in their driving theory test
+Looking further down the line, a diagnosis of dyslexia enables a person to apply for the Disabled Students’ Allowance at university; it even entitles a person to apply for access arrangements (e.g. extra time) in their driving theory test or support from the Access to Work (NI) scheme.

 Do you assess for ADHD?